 With the seats folded (which you can do in a handy 60:40 two-way split to carry long items and a rear passenger at once) it can swallow 1,301 litres of luggage.
 That’s even big enough to fit a bike – if you remove one of its wheels first.

 The i30’s drab cabin and rather sedate handling do little to excite – maybe that’s why it comes with a safety system to make sure you don’t fall asleep at the wheel…

-The i30 isn’t just practical, it’s fairly frugal too.
-Pick a 1.0-litre model for pottering around town (it’ll return around 35mpg in real-world conditions) or a 1.4-litre model if you do lots of motorway miles.
-The 1.6-litre diesel (that’ll return around 60mpg compared to Hyundai’s claimed 70.6mpg) is only really suitable for very high-mileage drivers.
+The Hyundai i30 isn’t just practical, it’s fairly frugal too.
+Pick a 1.0-litre model for pottering around town (it’ll return around 35mpg in real-world conditions) or a 1.4-litre model if you do a broader mix of town and motorway journeys.
+The 1.6-litre diesel is only really suitable for very high-mileage drivers, however.

-The i30’s reasonably soft suspension means it’s fairly comfortable over rough or poorly maintained roads but leans quite a lot in tight corners.
+Driving the Hyundai i30 over rough roads is pretty comfortable, thanks to its reasonably soft suspension, but it leans quite a lot in tight corners.
 Both the Vauxhall Astra and Ford Focus inspire a touch more confidence on a twisty country lane.

 On a brighter note, the Hyundai i30 received an impressive five-star safety rating from Euro NCAP in its tough 2017 crash tests.
 This makes it one of the safest cars on sale and well worth considering if you’re looking for a solid and practical family car that won’t break the bank.